synthAI-Labs/WebClient-OpenEdu/README.md

 yarn
 ```

-Then, run the development server:
+### Run Development Server

+Launch the development server to preview and test the web client:

 ```bash
 npm run dev